pantelisantonoudiou/MatWAND/Docs/Step-by-Step.md

 ---

-2) Enter parameters.
+2) Choose file and analysis parameters.

 ![Banner](/Images/tutorial/input_parameters_gui.png)

-In this case our files contain 3 channels each ('bla', 'pfc', 'emg') and we chose to analyze the 'bla' channel.
+In this case our files contain 3 channels each ('bla', 'pfc', 'emg').
+The channel names need to be separated have to be separated with a semicolon(;) as can be seen in the 'Channel Structure' field.
+Here we chose to the 'bla' channel as denoted in the 'Channel Analyzed' field.

 We also denoted that out files are binary with .adibin extension.